hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

 - Topics may have fees for submitting messages.
 - Fees are defined as a list of custom fee.
 - The list of custom fees can contain a maximum of `MAX_CUSTOM_FEE_ENTRIES_FOR_TOPICS` entries.
-- A custom fee is defined leveraging the HTS’s FixedFee data structure (see [ConsensusCustomFee]()).
+- A custom fee is defined leveraging the HTS’s FixedFee data structure.
 - A custom fee can be set in HBAR or HTS fungible tokens and must have an accountID as collector.
 - Fees can be set at topic creation time.
 - Fees can be changed (updated or removed) in a topic with an update topic transaction signed by the Fee Schedule Key.